-Lufthansa still requires masks on all flights, even though German airports and lounges do not require them anymore.
+Lufthansa still required masks on all flights at that time, even though German airports and lounges did not require them anymore.
 We had ours on in Lisbon anyway as Portugal requires them but as soon as we exited the plane in Frankfurt we were able to remove them.

 After we took off and the seatbelt sign was turned off, the flight attendant came around taking breakfast orders.
 There was no menu, but she told us the choices were mini pancakes, a meat and cheese platter, or muesli.
 I ordered the pancakes and they were pretty decent.
 Drinks were offered after the food was delivered and I got a coffee and some water.

 Later on the flight, snacks and chocolate were offered.

 There were some nice views of the Spanish, French & German countryside on this beautiful morning.

 We touched down at 10:24 and had about a 10 minute taxi to the gate.
 We ended up at A1, one of the closest gates to the exit.

 We walked out past the First Class Lounge (as we had bigger ideas) and exited through baggage claim.
 There was no passport check as this was an intra-Schengen flight (like a US domestic flight basically).

 We walked outside to the left past the taxi rank and over to the First Class Terminal.
 When you arrive at the lower level, you enter and take an elevator up one level.